Environmental consideration to cultural heritage

 Cultural heritage sites affected by regeneration felling

-At the latest inventory in 2023, 11 percent of the known cultural heritage sites in the country were damaged or severely damaged during regeneration felling.
+At the latest inventory in 2024, 11 percent of the known cultural heritage sites in the country were damaged or severely damaged during regeneration felling.

 The damage levels are in line with the inventories of recent years.

 Over the years, Northern Norrland has shown varying results, between low and high levels of damage.
-This year, damage or serious damage is 13 percent.
+This year, damage or serious damage is 8 percent.

 Causes of damage to cultural heritage sites

 Soil scarification continues to be the single largest cause of damage to the cultural remains.
-The inventory in 2023 shows that the proportion of cultural remains with damage or serious damage due to soil scarification is 6 percent.
+The inventory in 2024 shows that the proportion of cultural remains with damage or serious damage due to soil scarification is 6 percent.

-Damage caused by forest machines and trees felled by wind have a damage level of 3 and 2 percent, respectively.
-The low proportion of damage by forest machines may be due to the high proportion of scarification damage.
-Driving damage is difficult to perceive where soil preparation is carried out.
+The second most common cause of injury is driving injuries, 3 percent.
+This is followed by felling residues and wind-felled trees of 1 percent each.
+Logging residues are never classified as serious damage.
+The low proportion of driving damage may be due to the high proportion of scarification damage.
+Driving damage is difficult to perceive where soil preparation has been carried out.

 Damage by type of cultural heritage site